Dear Experts,

 From India, Bangalore

-Dear Dr Raghunath BV,
+Dear Dr. Raghunath BV,

-Occasionally, the suggestions given by ChatGPT have no enduring value or these are plainly inconsistent with the Indian job market.
-For example, your above post suggests to "Explore Unemployment Benefits".
-Who gets unemployment benefits in India?
-Your last paragraph recommends "consult with a qualified employment attorney".
-Who are those qualified employment attorneys in India?
-Where are they?
-Have you come across them?
+At times, the suggestions from ChatGPT lack lasting relevance or are simply inconsistent with the Indian job market.
+For instance, your recent post suggests exploring "Unemployment Benefits."
+Who in India receives unemployment benefits?
+Additionally, the last paragraph advises consulting with a "qualified employment attorney."
+Who are these qualified employment attorneys in India?
+Where can they be found?
+Have you had any experience with them?

 Dinesh Divekar